Stitching Mimosa: Perfect your French knots!Published on 24 June 2021 2 min read

 Depending on the number of strands in your needle and the number of wraps you make, the size of the French knots will be different.
 In this image, there are 3 French knots, all made with 2 strands of thread and 1, 2, and 3 wraps around the needle.

 Still need a helping hand?
-Check out our French knot beginner video tutorial.
+Check out our french knot beginner video tutorial.

 There are some factors which will either make your French knots great, or spoil it.
 One of them is where you insert the needle.
 In the pictures, it may often seem like the needle goes into the same hole where it first emerged, but that’s not the case!
 The needle must be inserted in close distance to, but NOT the same hole.
 If you insert the needle in the same hole, when you pull the needle down, the French knot may simply sink down together with the thread.
-So always leave at least one-two fibres between the starting and the ending points.
+So always leave at least one-two fibers between the starting and the ending points.